Nuget Package Management

 Tip 02: Sometimes, we might want to use pre release version.
 If the package is pre release version then you need to check the include prerelease otherwise it will not be visible and we may wonder where is my package and so on.
 It is shown in the following image.

-Tip 03: Engineering version and Nuget packages version should be matching.
+Tip 03: The engineering version and Nuget packages version should be matching.
 If these are not matching then it may work or may not work.

 Tip 04: You need to make sure that the package source and the package path match.
 For example, the paths in figure 1 are like this: